 The core reading scheme at Westcliff is the Oxford Reading Tree.
 This is supplemented by an online reading scheme called Bug Club by Activelearn.
 This allows children to read a wide range of genres which are carefully matched to their age, ability and interest.

 Children who read for pleasure gain a richer vocabulary, more knowledge, critical thinking skills and become independent learners.
 Guided Reading is an important part of our curriculum.
-Children work in focused groups to develop their reading skills and their understanding of texts.
+Children work in focused groups or as a whole class to develop their reading skills and their understanding of texts.
 We provide children with rich reading experiences within the English lessons and encourage them to appreciate the author’s use of language and writing techniques in order to develop their own writing skills.
 Our children take their reading books home daily to share with their families/carers.

 As they go through the school, they are given more responsibility for making their own reading choices from the excellent resources we have in school.
 Our children usually visit the school library each week to change their library book.